Social and Livelihood Dependencies on Ocean Ecosystems

 Procedure:

-- Equals fish available for human consumption (tonnes edible weight)
+• Equals fish available for human consumption (tonnes live-weight equivalent)

-Fish protein supply (tonnes) = Fish available for consumption (tonnes) × Average protein content factor
+Fish protein supply (tonnes) = Fish available (edible weight, tonnes) × Average protein content factor

-Use species-specific factors where possible; otherwise apply regional average (typically 0.16--0.20, with 0.18 as common benchmark)
+Use species-specific factors where possible; otherwise apply regional average (typically 0.16--0.20, with 0.18 as common benchmark for edible weight, wet-weight basis per FAO FCT conventions).
+Protein content factors must not be applied to live-weight or round-weight data.

 Fish protein dependency = Fish protein supply / Total animal protein supply